koskath/arete2/course_content/SC/final_md_files/Lecture9/lecture_9_slide_40_img_1.md

+# The image 1 in slide 40 of lecture 9 contains:
 The image is a diagram titled "The 'Dell'-case" depicting a timeline and cycle related to supply chain processes.
 The diagram features a horizontal arrow labeled "Time" pointing to the right.
 Below the timeline are four vertical dashed lines at points labeled \( t_0 \), \( t_1 \), \( t_2 \), and \( t_3 \).

 - At \( t_0 \), there is an upward vertical arrow labeled "Inventory purchased by supplier."